Enhancing image quality prediction with self-supervised visual masking

 Mathematically, this can be expressed as:

 It is important to note that the network \maskgenerator is trained specifically for a metric \IQM.
-In the case of metrics such as LPIPS and DISTS, we follow their specific architecture and compute a mask for each layer using a separate \maskgenerator, and the same mask is applied for all channels in a given layer (\refFig{overview}-right).
+In the case of metrics such as LPIPS, DISTS, and DeepWSD, we follow their specific architecture and compute a mask for each layer using a separate \maskgenerator, and the same mask is applied for all channels in a given layer (\refFig{overview}-right).
+The original spatial pooling is preserved for each metric, such as L1 distance in LPIPS, structural similarity in DISTS, or Wasserstein distance in DeepWSD.
 Since we cannot directly supervise the output of the mask generator network, we adopt a self-supervised approach to train it using an IQM dataset with a single quality score.
 The network's parameters are optimized by minimizing the $ \ell_{2}$ difference between the metric output value and human scores.
 Our loss is formulated as follows: